dallaylaen/perl-Statistics-Approx-Bucket/README.md

 **Statistics::Descriptive::LogScale** - Memory-efficient approximate
 univariate statistical analysis module.

-It allows to study various properties of a one-dimentional statistical sample: mean, variance, percentiles, moments of arbitrary power, cumulative distribution function (i.e. probability to hit specific range) etc.

-The whole sample doesn't have to be loaded into memory, at a cost of a certain predictable relative error.
-(see DATA MODEL below).
-This also allows for storing the data efficiently for future analysis.

 This module can be used in place of  _Statistics::Descriptive::Full_ given that exact values and remembering incoming data order are not required.

+# FEATURES

+* Efficiency - can handle very large samples without loading them into memory, at the cost of predictable small relative error (see DATA MODEL below);

+* Power - can report all kind of values - mean, variance, percentiles, moments of any power, probability to hit specific interval, even integrate arbitrary function over the sample;

+* Persistence - can save, load, and combine data sets, as well as cut part of the sample within given range;

+* Visualization - can output data in form of a histogram array to draw pictures;

+* Compatibility - can be used in place of  _Statistics::Descriptive::Full_ whenever retaining exact initial data points isn't required.

 # SINOPSIS